Four-manifolds, geometries and knots: Miscellany

-If $M$ is an aspherical closed 4-manifold with a geometric decomposition $\pi=\pi_1(M)$ is built from the fundamental groups of the pieces by amalgamation along torsion free virtually poly-$Z$ subgroups.
-As the Whitehead groups of the geometric pieces are trivial (by the argument of [FJ86]) and the amalgamated subgroups are regular noetherian it follows from the $K$-theoretic Mayer-Vietoris sequence of Waldhausen that $Wh(\pi)=0$.
-If the pieces all have geometry $\mathbb{H}^4$ or $\mathbb{H}^3\times\mathbb{E}^1$, with at least one piece of type $\mathbb{H}^4$, then $M$ has a metric of nonpositive curvature and a similar argument applies [HR05].
+If an aspherical closed 4-manifold $M$ has a geometric decomposition then $\pi=\pi_1(M)$ is built from the fundamental groups of the pieces by amalgamation along torsion-free virtually poly-$Z$ subgroups.
+As the Whitehead groups of the geometric pieces are trivial (by the argument of \cite{[FJ86]}) and the amalgamated subgroups are regular noetherian it follows from the $K$-theoretic Mayer-Vietoris sequence of Waldhausen that $Wh(\pi)=0$.
+Is $M$ $s$-rigid?
+This is so if all the pieces are $\mathbb{H}^4$- or $\mathbb{H}^2(\mathbb{C})$-manifolds or irreducible $\mathbb{H}^2\times\mathbb{H}^2$-manifolds, for then the inclusions of the cuspidal subgroups into the fundamental groups of the pieces are square-root closed.
+(See \cite{[BJS17]}.)

 For the semisimple geometries we may avoid the appeal to $L^2$-methods to establish asphericity as follows.
 Since $\chi(M)>0$ and $\pi$ is infinite and residually finite there is a subgroup $\sigma$ of finite index such that the associated covering spaces $M_\sigma $ and $\sigma\backslash X$ are orientable and $\chi(M_\sigma)=\chi(\sigma)>2$.
 In particular, $H^2 (M_\sigma;\mathbb{Z})$ has elements of infinite order.
 Since the classifying map $c_{M_\sigma} :M_\sigma\to\sigma\backslash X$ is 2-connected it induces an isomorphism on $H^2$ and hence is a degree-1 map, by Poincar\'e duality.
 Therefore it is a homotopy equivalence, by Theorem 3.2.